I watched as the timer continued ticking.

-It was in that instant I realised how much danger I might actually be in.
+It was in that instant I realised how much danger I might be in.
 Lara had just tried to poison me.
 I had to get out of here.

-I had worked several late nights myself recently in preparation for tonight and there were always people around.
-It wasn’t difficult to lose track of time down here in the basement with no windows or regular shifts, so people always stayed later than they planned.
-Tonight, there was no-one, just as Lara had intended.
+I had worked several late shifts recently in preparation for tonight and there were always people around.
+It wasn’t difficult to lose track of time down here in the basement with no windows, so people always stayed later than they planned.
+Tonight, there was no-one, I suspect Lara had planned it this way.

 “Don’t do this!
 We can work something out.”
 I mumbled.
-I had never thought I would need to beg for my life, so I didn’t really know what words to say.
+I never thought I would need to beg for my life, so I didn’t really know what words to say.

 Quickly climbed to my feet and jumped onto a nearby stool.
-If I got that stuff on me I will be begging Lara to shoot me.
-I had seen what that stuff does, it acts quickly and painfully.
+If I got that stuff on me, I will be begging Lara to shoot me.
+I had seen what it does, it acts quickly and painfully.

-I also noticed that the rubber on my boots had started to bubble, it had been splashed by that ooze.
-I looked down and saw the whole floor had turned pink.
-I couldn’t get away but Lara couldn’t get me either.
+I also noticed that the rubber on my boots had started to bubble, it had been splashed by the pink ooze.
+Looking down I saw the whole floor had turned pink.
+I couldn’t get away, but Lara also couldn’t get close enough for a clean shot.